EchoAlice/das-playground/README.md

 ### Currently:
-1. Setting discv5's network topology (placing peers in discv5's routing table)
+1. Instantiating the overlay protocol

 ### To Do:
-1. Create event loop for each discv5 server
+1. Create event stream for each discv5 server
 2. Instantiate overlay protocol
-3. Learn how to manipulate shared state of complex data structures via
-3. Instantiate libp2p service
+3. Send messages via overlay protocol